HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 volume of cell nuclei suitable for an experiment investigating how these quantities change over time.

-We can save our work from the console for re-use on data from subsequent time points, creating a repeatable measurement workflow.
+We can save our work from the console for reuse on data from subsequent time points, creating a repeatable measurement workflow.

 ```python